jamezmca/github-resume/README.md

 # GitHub-Resume-Template

-Fork this template to create your own Markdown resume for your GitHub bio 🔥
+Fork and star ⭐️ this template to create your own Markdown resume for your GitHub bio 🔥

+1. Fork the repo.
+2. Edit the markdown file and fill in your own information.
+3. Update to your GitHub's Readme.md page.

 ___